-Travellers who stroll in the streets of Madrid soon realise that each neighbourhood have an own unique personality.
-There are neighbourhoods with a picturesque bohemian atmosphere like Malasaña, multicultural like Lavapies, the Latina and its vibrant nightlife, Las Letras, competing with the Latina and Malasaña although surpassing them in art and cultural tradition, there is also charming Chamberí, Salamanca looks as elegant as always without forgetting Chamartín where thousands of travellers visit the Bernabeu Stadium, one of the best Madrid attractions of all time.
+Travelers who stroll in the streets of Madrid soon realize that each neighborhood has an own unique personality.
+There are neighborhoods with a picturesque bohemian atmosphere like Malasaña, multicultural like Lavapies, the Latina and its vibrant nightlife, Las Letras, competing with the Latina and Malasaña although surpassing them in art and cultural tradition, there is also charming Chamberí, Salamanca looks as elegant as always without forgetting Chamartín where thousands of travelers visit the Bernabeu Stadium, one of the best Madrid attractions of all time.

-Although, most travellers stay in the heart of Madrid downtown, where the most popular hotels, flamenco tablaos and tapas bar are grouped.
+Although, most travelers stay in the heart of Madrid downtown, where the most popular hotels, flamenco tablaos and tapas bar are grouped.

 All tourist books, without exception, write about the Paseo del Arte, a boulevard of leafy trees where the three most famous museums in Madrid are located: the Prado, the Thyssen Bornemisza and the Reina Sofia Modern Art Centre.